-The treasury stock method is used to compute the dilutive effect of the Company's stock options and warrants.
+The treasury stock method is used to compute the dilutive effect of the Company's stock options, performance share units and warrants.
 Under this method, the incremental number of common shares used in computing diluted net income (loss) per common share is the difference between the number of common shares assumed issued and purchased using assumed proceeds.

 The if-converted method is used to compute the dilutive effect of the Company's convertible preferred shares.
-Under the if-converted method, dividends on the preferred shares, if applicable, are added back to earnings attributable to common shareholders, and the preferred shares and paid-in kind dividends are assumed to have been converted at the share price applicable at the end of the period.
+Under the if-converted method, dividends on the preferred shares, if applicable, are added back to earnings attributable to common shareholders, and the preferred shares and paid-in-kind dividends are assumed to have been converted at the share price applicable at the end of the period.
 The if-converted method is applied only if the effect is dilutive.

-For the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, diluted net loss per share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+For the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, diluted net loss per share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.

-4. Fair value of financial instruments:
+4.5.
+Fair value of financial instruments: